emiljapelt/SharpTemplar/README.md

 |tag | a HTML tag |
 |element | an object representing a HTML tag |
 ___

-# FreeForm
-FreeForm allows any tag to be placed anywhere, and it is therefor up to the developer to ensure that tags are placed in a context that makes sense.
-A table row does, for example, not make sense outside of a table.

 ## How to use
 To use SharpTemplar in FreeForm instantiate a FreeFormDocument.
 This objects contains two elements, namely a Head and a Body.